laulambr/sarscov2_intrahost/README.md

   bash ./Miniconda3-latest-Linux-x86_64.sh
   ```

-# Installation
+# Installation of work environments
 ## Oxford Nanopore
 Install the [ARTIC pipeline](https://github.com/artic-network/artic-ncov2019).
-For more information on the pipeline look at this [website]https://artic.network/ncov-2019/ncov2019-bioinformatics-sop.html .
+For more information on the pipeline look at this [website](https://artic.network/ncov-2019/ncov2019-bioinformatics-sop.html).

 1. Download the initial installation file
 ```